Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Ultrasonic Ranging.rst

 After the program is executed, the distance between the ultrasonic module and the measured object will be displayed on the terminal.
 At this point, the data is more accurate and stable.

 This code is based on pigpio libarary.
-In the latest Raspberry Pi OS, “pigpio” library has been installed.
+In the latest Raspberry Pi OS, "pigpio" library has been installed.
 You only need to run the command to enable it.

 .. code-block:: console